zombodb/zombodb/INDEX-MANAGEMENT.md

 Default: zdb.default_elasticsearch_url
 ```

 The Elasticsearch Cluster URL for the index.
-This option is required, but can be ommitted if the `postgresql.conf` setting `zdb.default_elasticsearch_url` is set.
+This option is required, but can be omitted if the `postgresql.conf` setting `zdb.default_elasticsearch_url` is set.
 This option can be changed with `ALTER INDEX`, but you must be a Postgres superuser to do so.

 The value must end with a forward slash (`/`).